 The message design strives for direct data access without complex transformations or conditional logic.
 This is achieved by:

-Usage of native binary data types and simple types derived from native binaries, such as prices and timestamps.
+Usage of native binary datatypes and simple types derived from native binaries, such as prices and timestamps.

 Preference for fixed positions and fixed length fields, supporting direct access to data and avoiding the need for management of heaps of variable-length elements which must be sequentially processed.